List of Family Matters characters: Carl Winslow

-Carl is constantly annoyed, irritated, and bothered by his pesky neighbor, Steve Urkel, who has great respect for Carl and affectionately calls him "Big Guy".
-Although Steve is relentlessly annoying and has cost the Winslow family large amounts of time and money from his own clumsy demeanor, he has shown he's more mature than Eddie is in accepting responsibility.
-Carl is often there to back Steve up and help him out in times of distress.
-Although he continues to be exasperated and irritated by his antics, over the progression of the show, Carl develops a fondness for Steve that surprises even himself.
+Carl is constantly annoyed, irritated, and bothered by his pesky neighbor, Steve Urkel, who has great respect for Carl and affectionately calls him "Big Guy."
+Although Steve is relentlessly annoying and has cost the Winslow family large amounts of time and money with his own clumsiness, he has shown he is more mature than Eddie in accepting responsibility.
+Carl is often present to back Steve up and help him out in times of distress.
+Although he continues to be exasperated and irritated by Steve's antics, over the progression of the show, Carl develops a fondness for Steve that surprises even him.

 Carl is an officer for the Chicago Police Department.
-He takes his job seriously and it is often suggested that he is very good at what he does, despite having an incompetent if genial boss in Lt.
-Murtaugh.
-In the episode, "Good Cop, Bad Cop", revealed that Carl's own experience of being racially discriminated due to him being an African American descent was what motivated him to become a police officer to make differences in his community.
-He inevitably makes enemies in the criminal elements on the city who either want to kill or humiliate Carl for their past arrests, but they typically are impotent and often failed their revenge against him.
+He takes his job seriously and it is often suggested that he is very good at what he does, despite working with several incompetent bosses.
+In the episode "Good Cop, Bad Cop", it was revealed that Carl's own experience with racial discrimination as a Black person motivated him to become a police officer in order to make a difference in his community, sacrificing his ambition to pursue higher education.
+He inevitably makes enemies in criminals in the city, but most are incompetent and always fail in their revenge against him.
 Fitting into the cop stereotype, he has an avid love for doughnuts and other junk food.
-This plays into the fact that he is overweight and in several stories throughout the series, Carl's physical health plays a role (in the season 4 episode "Driving Carl Crazy", he is revealed to have high blood pressure, which got dangerous because he tried to dodge dieting).
-Because of Carl's obesity, he is often facing stigmas (like being lazy, unintelligent, noncompliant with weight-loss treatment, etc.) associated with it, sometimes prompting his family and colleagues to doubt his reliability (like, when his house got burglarized while he was asleep) or leading to comical situations (like, in one episode, had a nightmare of him been asleep for decades while Laura is married to Steve).
-Despite the stress of his job, he neither abuses alcohol nor tobacco to cope with them; he rather depends on his family for comfort and support.
-Carl starts the series as a police sergeant; he is later promoted to lieutenant in season 5's "That's What Friends Are For," and eventually captain in season 9's "Who's Afraid of the Big Black Book?".
+This plays into the fact that he is overweight and in several stories throughout the series, Carl's physical health plays a role (for example, in the Season 4 episode "Driving Carl Crazy", he is revealed to have high blood pressure, exacerbated by avoiding a healthy diet.
+Despite the stress of his job, he neither abuses alcohol or tobacco to cope with them; he depends instead on his family for comfort and support.
+Carl starts the series as a police sergeant; he is later promoted to lieutenant in Season 5's "That's What Friends Are For", and eventually captain in Season 9's "Who's Afraid of the Big Black Book?".

 Carl is also the only character to appear in every single episode of the series.